 Selecting a Surveyor - Questions to Ask

-For years, JMYS has made this information available only after first registering with us.
+For years, JMYS has made this information available only after registering with us.
 Many boat buyers have asked for permission to download this document privately and would prefer to not provide their contact information.
 We respect that you may wish to do most of your research anonymously before you are ready to move forward and select your broker.

 This is very important information for an informed buyer to review and we have decided to make it available to all boat shoppers.
 We are strong proponents of sharing information to improve your experience.

-The JMYS team has a network of surveyors in multiple locations that we can introduce our clients in order to help them make the best choice.
+The JMYS team has a network of surveyors in multiple locations that we can introduce to our clients in order to help them make the best choice.
 These regional lists are constantly changing as we evaluate the results from each survey we attend.